 Celery salt is a versatile spice that you can use for many savory dishes and even a few cocktails.
-It is essentially a concentrated form of the celery herb combined with salt and is a great way to add its flavors to your food or to a Bloody Mary.
-Its benefits are significant enough that you should try to keep this spice on hand at all times; however, even the best cooks run out of essential ingredients on occasion.
-What do you do when there is no celery salt in your spice cabinet?
+It is a concentrated form of celery herb combined with salt and is a great way to add flavors to your food or a Bloody Mary.
+But what do you do when there is no celery salt in your spice cabinet?
 Below, we have some celery salt substitutes that you can try.

 Your best bet: Celery seed and salt

-Adjust the amount of celery salt you use in your recipe depending on the ratio of salt to celery powder in the blend.
+Adjust the amount of celery salt you use in your recipe depending on the blend’s ratio of salt to celery powder.